www.RogerWendell.com

 Me and the Secretary of Defense!

+Wo, what's been going on with the military, and all of our different governments (look at the holes California, Illinois, New York and other places have dug for themselves!)
 What the heck is going on here?
-Overpaid contractors, waste, fraud, abuse, and a budget so bloated it would make a king blush!
-It's gotten so out of hand and is not only hurting taxpayers but making America's military an aggressive threat to peace just about everywhere on the globe...
+Overpaid contractors, waste, fraud, abuse, and budgets so bloated it would make a king blush!
+It's gotten so out of hand and is not only hurting taxpayers but making America slow, sluggish, incoherent when we respond to anything here at home or around the globe!

 - Roger J. Wendell